-Event Permitted Change(s) to Reflect: Ability Change to Coverage Option Comments Event Applies to the Plan Significant decrease Enrollment Payment of decreased cost Enrollment in a more expensive option Yes, but limited The IRS has not provided guidance on what is a "significant" change in coverage.
-Employers must look at the facts and circumstances to determine if the decrease is significant.
-Not an "open" enrollment.
-Only specified changes permitted.
-For example, if medical cost decreases employee may select a more expensive medical option.
-The employee may not make other changes such as add dental coverage. ☐ Yes ☐ No Change in Coverage ge - - Plan coverage improvement (e.g., addition of a new option under the plan) Enrollment Election of improved plan option Yes, but limited Employees may enroll in the option even if they did not previously enroll in another plan option.
+Event Permitted Change(s) to Reflect: Ability to Change Coverage Option Comments Event Applies to the Plan Change in Coverage Plan coverage improvement For example Addition of a new option under the plan Enrollment Election of improved plan option Yes, but limited (see comments) Employees may enroll in the option even if they did not previously enroll in another plan option.
 May enroll dependent(s) not previously covered.
 Employees enrolled in an existing option may change to the new option.
 Not an open enrollment.
 No other changes permitted.
-For example, if a new option is added to the medical plan, employees may not make changes to other health coverage such as dental or vision. ☐ Yes ☐ No New plan • Enrollment in new plan Yes, but limited May enroll employees and dependents in the new plan.
+For example, if a new option is added to the medical plan, employees may not make changes to other health coverage such as dental or vision.
+Yes No New plan • Enrollment in new plan Yes, but limited (see comments) May enroll employees and dependents in the new plan.
 Not an open enrollment.
 No other changes permitted.
-For example, if an employer offers dental for the first time, employees may enroll in the dental plan, but may not make changes in other plans such as a new medical plan election. ☐ Yes ☐ No
+For example, if an employer offers dental for the first time, employees may enroll in the dental plan, but may not make changes in other plans such as a new medical plan election.
+Yes No